Brake fluid 5.1

 Brake fluid color

-Fresh DOT 5 brake fluid is purple color.
+Fresh DOT 5 brake fluid is purple.
+DOT 5.1 can be clear, yellow or blue.

 Over time, all glycol based brake fluids darken.
 But color alone is NOT an indication of brake fluid condition.
 What causes the discoloration?
 Moisture and normal rubber degradation.